Lisfranc Injury Specialist

-Lisfranc Injury Symptoms
+What are Lisfranc Injury Symptoms?

 The primary symptom associated with a Lisfranc injury is pain in the middle of the foot.
 The foot may appear to be bruised, swollen, and inflamed.
 The bruising may affect both the top and bottom of the foot.
 Depending on the severity, it can be difficult to walk with this type of injury.
 In cases where ligaments are torn and a dislocation or fracture has occurred, medical treatment will be needed in order to resolve the problem.

-How to Diagnose a Lisfranc Injury
+How is a Lisfranc injury diagnosed?

 Our physicians will perform an extensive physical exam including x-rays of the foot.
 Typically, weight bearing x-rays will be performed as this helps identify the degree of injury.
 In some cases, we will order an CT or MRI to confirm a Lisfranc injury and understand the degree of the ligament damage and/or further evaluate fractures.